jhclark/scadoop/README.md

 Introduction
 ============

-We draw heavily from David Hall's smr (link) and the Python dumbo (link) module.
+We draw heavily from David Hall's [https://github.com/dlwh/smr SMR] and the Python [https://github.com/klbostee/dumbo Dumbo] module.

 What Scadoop does differently: